jonassvensson4/mugshot/README.md

 ### Installation
 1. Install my modified <a href="https://github.com/jonassvensson4/screenshot-basic">screenshot-basic</a> resource.
 2. Add `start mugshot`to your server.cfg. <br>Remember to start it after screenshot-basic and before your scripts that are using the export.
+3. This resource uploads images to imgur, you'll need to create a client and add your client ID to the top of the client.js.
+You can create a client here: https://api.imgur.com/oauth2/addclient

 #### JavaScript example